|

 Public Drunkenness

-That being said, to be drunk publicly carries heavy fines and penalties.
+Public drunkenness, however, carries heavy fines and penalties.

-While this is often a fuzzy line, things like being loud and obnoxious, vomiting, and the like in public places can land one in serious trouble.
+While this is often a fuzzy line, things like being loud and obnoxious, vomiting, and the like, in public places can land one in serious trouble.

 Alcohol in the car